 That said, when one focuses on the period associated with the most change (between Waves 2 and 3), a more nuanced scenario emerges.
 First, the correlation between fusion with leader during Wave 2 and Wave 3 was substantial among strongly fused (upper tertile) Trump [r (88) = .62, p < .001] and Biden supporters, [r (102) = .60, p < .001].
 These relatively high correlations provide evidence for relative stability, as they indicate that the most and least fused persons generally retained their rank orderings.
 Second, although the average levels of fusion with Trump may have declined from Wave 2 to Wave 3, support for the values Trump espoused (political authoritarianism) actually increased.
 That is, Figure 2 reveals that strongly fused Trump supporters increased their support for authoritarian actions more than any other group.
 Further evidence for this conclusion comes from a linear model predicting support for authoritarian actions with unit-fixed effects.
-This analysis revealed a significant three-way interaction between leader preference, fusion with leader, and wave (B = .108, 95% CI [.025, .191], t = 2.54, p = .011), such that support for authoritarian actions increased dramatically at wave 3 among strongly fused Trump supporters relative to strongly fused Biden supporters.
+This analysis revealed a significant three-way interaction between leader preference, fusion with leader, and wave (B = .108, 95% CI [.025, .191], t=2.54, p=.011), such that support for authoritarian actions increased dramatically at Wave 3 among strongly fused Trump supporters relative to strongly fused Biden supporters.
 From this vantage point, although Trump's loss may have diminished the degree to which supporters were fused with him, it appears to have actually bolstered the degree to which they were aligned with the authoritarian values he advocated.
 The election results may have diminished supporters' allegiance to the authoritarian but simultaneously strengthened their allegiance to the authoritarian ideology he promulgated.

-Figure 2, Among strongly fused Trump supporters, support for Authoritarian Actions spiked after Jan 6 but remained moderate among weakly fused Trump supporters and low among Biden supporters were considered strongly fused with their candidate and those below the median were considered weakly fused).
-That is, support for authoritarian actions remained higher among Trump relative to Biden supporters across all three waves (e.g., Biden supporters' $M{\text{Wave 1}} = 1.79 \text{ vs. Trump}$ supporters' $M{\text{Wave 1}} = 2.42$ , Cohen's d = .62, t = 10.84, p < .001).
+Figure 2 clearly illustrates that fusion with Trump versus Biden had very different impact on support for authoritarian actions (for presentational purposes, we split strongly fused and weakly fused participants at the median fusion value, such that participants above the median were considered strongly fused with their candidate and those below the median were considered weakly fused).
+That is, support for authoritarian actions remained higher among Trump relative to Biden supporters across all three waves (e.g., Biden supporters' $M{\text{Wave 1}} = 1.79 \text{ vs.}$ Trump supporters' $M{\text{Wave 1}} = 2.42$ , Cohen's d = .62, t = 10.84, p < .001).